gibbok/react-color-picker-palette/README.md

 ---

 ### Great!
 So how do I use it?
-- Add a reference ColorPickerPalette.js in your React application `import ColorPickerPalette from './react-colorpicker-palette/ColorPickerPalette.jsx'`.
+- Add a reference ColorPickerPalette.js in your React application: `import ColorPickerPalette from './react-colorpicker-palette/ColorPickerPalette.jsx'`.
-- Initiate color picker in your `render()` function `<ColorPickerPalette id='yourPicker'/>`.
+- Initiate the color picker in your `render()` function: `<ColorPickerPalette id='yourPicker'/>`.

 ### How do I run the examples?
 - First install all dependencies folder using: `npm install`.